TRI-Actions/terraform-infra/README.md

 Testing in this repository works by running the latest changes on the `test` branch.
 To test the repository:

 1. Create a pull request into any branch, ideally main.
-2. Linting will begin execution.
-To test the branch while this is occuring, make any comment on the repository.
+Testing will begin at once of the branch

 After commenting anything, the pipeline under action.yaml will begin executing as normal.
 .github/workflows/test-flow.yaml manages this execution.
 Any resources created by the custom module will automatically be deleted after creation.